 Personalization is Key

-- Reference mutual connections, shared groups, or shared interests to create a sense of familiarity.
+- Mention mutual connections, shared groups, or common interests to establish rapport and create a connection.

-- Use a professional tone while showcasing genuine interest in their work.
+- Maintain a professional tone while demonstrating genuine interest in their expertise.

-- Be concise: Avoid lengthy messages; aim for 2-3 sentences that clearly state your purpose.
+- Keep it short: Avoid overly lengthy messages.
+Stick to 2-3 sentences that clearly convey your intent.

-- Highlight relevance: Mention shared interests, such as industry trends or mutual connections.
+- Emphasize relevance: Bring up shared interests, industry insights, common interests or mutual connections.

-- Include a value proposition: Explain how connecting can be mutually beneficial, such as exchanging insights or exploring collaboration opportunities.
+- Show a value proposition: Show how connecting makes sense such as exchanging ideas, or potential collaboration opportunities.

-- Share or like their content to demonstrate interest in their expertise as industry experts.
+- Show genuine interest: Sharing or liking their content signal your interest as industry experts.

-- Example Template: “Hi [Name], I came across your post on [topic] and found it very insightful.
-As someone also working in [industry], I’d love to connect and exchange ideas.”
+- Example Template: “Hi [Name], I found your recent post on [topic] highly informative.
+Since we share same interest, I’d love to connect and exchange ideas.”

-TexAu’s automation tools can help you engage efficiently with 3rd-degree connections while maintaining a personalized touch.
-Here are some ways to use these tools effectively:
+TexAu’s automation tools enable you to engage efficiently with 3rd-degree connections - without losing it's authentic touch.
+Here's how to leverage them effectively:

 LinkedIn Auto Connect